 Through this workshop, participants can expect to experience progressive exercises that will examine the information and misinformation we have learned about groups other than our own; the ways in which we have internalized stereotypes about our own social identity groups; ways to effectively respond to micro aggressions and other oppressive behaviors that create dialogue ultimately leading to positive change.
 The workshop is rooted in audience participation and active listening using a series of personal reflection, pair and share, and small-group activities.
 (PDNCBI)

 Theory to Action Project

-Examples of what a Theory to Action Project would be the following:
+Examples of a Theory to Action Project might be: